Inald/Frogger-Refactoring-2019/README.md

    etc..
 ~~~~
 ### Start Menu
-Start menu added to greet the user when they play the game.
-They can either choose a level or see how the game works by pressing "Game Information"
+"Start Menu" added to greet the user when they play the game.
+They can either choose a level or see the game rules by pressing "Game Information"

 ![Frogger](src/main/resources/StartScreenReadMe.PNG)

 ![Frogger](src/main/resources/gameInfoImg.PNG)
 ### Other Additions:
 ~~~~
-1) Frogger Lives added
+1) Lives added
 2) CSS added to alerts and buttons
-3) Highscore at the end of each round sorted (descending)
+3) Highscore at the end of each round sorted (Descending)
 ~~~~
 ## Refactoring
 ### Maven